-Buying your first home is an exciting milestone, but can also be daunting, especially when figuring out finances.
+Buying your first home is an exciting milestone, but it can also be daunting, especially when figuring out finances.
 Thankfully, if you’ve opened a Lifetime ISA (LISA), a government-backed savings account that allows you to save for your first home or retirement, you’re already a step ahead.
-Let’s explain how you can utilise your LISA savings effectively, whether you plan to buy a home soon or save long-term for retirement.
+Let’s explain how you can utilise your LISA savings effectively, whether you plan to buy a house soon or save long-term for retirement.

 Table of Contents